tsileo/microblog.pub/docs/user_guide.md

 Restart the server, and you should be able to complete the move from your existing account.

+Note that if you already have a redirect in place on Mastodon, you may have to remove it before initiating the migration.

 ## Import follows from Mastodon

 You can import the list of follows/following accounts from Mastodon.